History of Canada: 2001–present

 In 2008, the Government of Canada formally apologized to the indigenous peoples of Canada for the residential school system and the damage it caused.
 The government set up the Truth and Reconciliation Commission of Canada that year to document the damage caused by the residential school system and the reconciliation needed to proceed into the future.
 It provided a "call to action" report in 2015.

-On 19 October 2015, Stephen Harper's Conservatives were defeated by a newly resurgent Liberal party under the leadership of Justin Trudeau and which had been reduced to third-party status in the 2011 elections.
+On 19 October 2015, Stephen Harper's Conservatives' were defeated by a newly resurgent Liberal party under the leadership of Justin Trudeau, which had been reduced to third-party status in the 2011 election.
+His government signed the United States–Mexico–Canada Agreement, implemented $10 dollar-a-day childcare, signed a confidence and supply agreement with the NDP, and passed a motion declaring the Indigenous residential school system as genocide following the discovery of gravesites.
+It also faced controversies, including the SNC-Lavalin affair and the WE Charity scandal.
+Trudeau's Liberals' were re-elected in the 2019 and 2021 federal elections with minority governments.

-Multiculturalism (cultural and ethnic diversity) has been emphasized in recent decades.
-Ambrose and Mudde conclude that: "Canada's unique multiculturalism policy ... which is based on a combination of selective immigration, comprehensive integration, and strong state repression of dissent on these policies.
-This unique blend of policies has led to a relatively low level of opposition to multiculturalism".
+Multiculturalism has been emphasized in recent decades, with the country having the eighth-largest immigrant population in the world.

 In 2013, the consumption of cannabis for medical reasons was legalized.
 In October 2018, the Canadian government under Justin Trudeau passed the Cannabis Act, legalizing the recreational use and sale of cannabis.
-Under the new law, Canadians could consume cannabis and cannabis products in public, grow limited numbers of plants themselves, pardons for simple possession convictions were promised, while drivers could not have any traces of THC in their blood.
+Under the new law, Canadians could consume cannabis and cannabis products in public, grow limited numbers of plants themselves (subject to provincial regulation), pardons for simple possession convictions were promised, while drivers could not have any traces of THC in their blood.

 From January 2020 to May 2022, Canada was greatly impacted by the COVID-19 pandemic, which caused over 40,000 deaths in the country, the third highest mortality toll in North America (behind the United States and Mexico).
+Trudeau's government announced a ban on "assault-style" weapons after the 2020 Nova Scotia attacks, which resulted in the deaths of 22 victims.
+Amid the Canada convoy protest in early 2022, Trudeau's government invoked the Emergencies Act for the first time.

-On 28 April 2025, Mark Carney's Liberals secured a third consecutive minority government, beating Pierre Poilievre's Conservatives, a Liberal upset largely attributed to a rise in Canadian patriotism following United States President Donald Trump's threats to annex Canada and announcement of tariffs against the country.
+Following the 2024–2025 Canadian political crisis, Trudeau resigned and was succeeded by former Bank of Canada governor Mark Carney as both Liberal leader and prime minister.
+The ensuing federal election was dominated by U.S. president Donald Trump's threats to annex Canada and announcement of tariffs against the country.
+Carney's Liberals won the election and were re-elected to a fourth consecutive term.